 Urban District Centres should provide an improved public realm, urban character and a more diverse mix of uses.
 New retail proposals (including change of use to retail) will not be supported, unless they meet identified local needs and do not compete with the Town Centre.
 Expansion of the Urban District Centres will not be supported, but intensification within the Centre will be supported where the quality of the public realm and the built character is improved.
 Development within the Centres should deliver a more diverse range of uses, including community facilities, services, offices and housing.
+Development should be oriented towards pedestrians and present active frontages to the street.
 Development will be encouraged to make more efficient use of land including alternatives to surface car parking.